Lenny Montana: Working for the Colombo crime family

 Montana became involved with the Colombo crime family in the late 1960s.
-Tall and very heavily built, his talents were mostly as an enforcer and an arsonist.
-He told the cast and crew of The Godfather how he would tie a tampon to the tail of a mouse, dip it in kerosene, light it, and let the mouse run through a building, or he would put a lit candle in front of a cuckoo clock so that when the clock's bird would pop out the candle would be knocked over and start a fire.
-Eventually, Montana was jailed at Rikers Island.
-Upon being released, Montana acted as a bodyguard for many senior members of the Colombo family.
+He was tall and very heavily built, and his talents were mostly as an enforcer and an arsonist.
+He told the cast and crew of The Godfather how he would tie a tampon to the tail of a mouse, dip it in kerosene, light it, and let the mouse run through a building, or he would put a lit candle in front of a cuckoo clock so that when the clock's bird popped out the candle would be knocked over and start a fire.
+Eventually, he was jailed at Rikers Island.
+After being released, he acted as a bodyguard for many senior members of the Colombo family.

 Work on The Godfather

 The filming of The Godfather faced strong opposition from the Italian-American Civil Rights League, with disputes headed by Joe Colombo and Frank Sinatra threatening its whole production.
-Producer Al Ruddy eventually made a deal with the league and Joe Colombo to cut the word Mafia (which was only used once in the script) and the League would back the production of the film.
-This meant mobsters would be present on the set of The Godfather.
+The producer, Al Ruddy, eventually made a deal with the league and Colombo to cut the word Mafia (which was only used once in the script) and the League backed the production of the film.
+This meant mobsters were present on the set of The Godfather.
 In 1971, when Montana was acting as a bodyguard for a senior Colombo family member, he met Francis Ford Coppola and Al Ruddy.
-After being introduced to the 6'6" 320-pound Montana, they quickly cast him for the role of Luca Brasi.
-When Bettye McCartt, Al Ruddy's assistant, broke her watch, Montana offered to get her a new one.
+After being introduced to the 6'6" 320-pound Montana, they quickly cast him in the role of Luca Brasi.
+When Bettye McCartt, Ruddy's assistant, broke her watch, Montana offered to get her a new one.
 A week later, Montana returned with a "gift from the boys" – an antique diamond watch.
 He was picked for the part after the original actor playing the character died of a stroke.
-This was his first credited film appearance.
-Montana was very nervous about appearing opposite Brando.
-Director Coppola incorporated this real-life tension into several scenes, showing Brasi repeatedly practicing (and later fumbling) his congratulations to Corleone.
-Montana had little screen time in the film (although his final scene is one of the most suspenseful in the film), but his notable height and physique caught the eye of producers, and he appeared in several movies and television programs after appearing in The Godfather.
+This was Montana's first credited film appearance.
+Montana had little screen time in the film (although his final scene is one of its most suspenseful), but his notable height and physique caught the eye of producers, and he appeared in several movies and television programs after The Godfather.